chrisdflowers/stellarproject/README.md

 If these are not installed the program will not run.
 These programs can be installed in the terminal via pip, or in Anaconda.

+Also, please ensure to download the entire repository in order to obtain the CSV with data from the standard solar model.

 ## Built With
 * [Python 3.7.3](https://www.python.org/doc/) - The programming language used
 * [Numpy](https://numpy.org/doc/) - A library for numerical computing in Python